danielrekshan/etolemy/readme.md

 ![Alt text](/ETolemy.PNG?raw=true "Screenshot of ETolemy Visualization")

-For a video demonstration: https://youtu.be/Z4SDEHk9T6Y
+* Full demonstration of geometry in Monroe UAP: https://youtu.be/Z4SDEHk9T6Y

-For a video walkthrough of this repo: https://youtu.be/memN6-zlDpc
+* Video walkthrough of this repo: https://youtu.be/memN6-zlDpc
+* Video documentation of analysis technique: https://youtu.be/Mu4-SgFFYlQ
+* Presentation of 7 UAP analyses: https://youtu.be/4n0RHaEz39g

 This repository contains prototype code for geometry analysis and visualization software that is focused upon the analysis of UAP footage.